activeloopai/deeplake/README.md

 </details>
 <details>
   <summary><b>Native Compression with Lazy NumPy-like Indexing</b></summary>
 Store images, audios and videos in their native compression.
 Slide, index, iterate and interact with your data like a collection of NumPy arrays in your system's memory.
-Deeplake lazily loads data only when needed, e.g., when training a model.
+Deep Lake lazily loads data only when needed, e.g., when training a model.
 </details>
 <details>
   <summary><b>Dataset Version Control</b></summary>